France in the Middle Ages: Languages and literacy

 Scandinavian Vikings invaded France from the 9th century onwards and established themselves mostly in what would come to be called Normandy.
 The Normans took up the langue d'oïl spoken there, although Norman French remained heavily influenced by Old Norse and its dialects.
-They also contributed many words to French related to sailing and farming.
+They also contributed many words related to sailing and farming to the French language.
 After the Norman Conquest of England in 1066, the Normans' language developed into Anglo-Norman.
 Anglo-Norman served as the language of the ruling classes and commerce in England from the time of the conquest until the Hundred Years' War, by which time the use of French-influenced English had spread throughout English society.

 Also around this time period, many words from the Arabic language entered French, mainly indirectly through Medieval Latin, Italian and Spanish.
-There are words for luxury goods (élixir, orange), spices (camphre, safran), trade goods (alcool, bougie, coton), sciences (alchimie, hasard), and mathematics (algèbre, algorithme).
+These include words for luxury goods (élixir, orange), spices (camphre, safran), trade goods (alcool, bougie, coton), sciences (alchimie, hasard), and mathematics (algèbre, algorithme).

 While education and literacy had been important components of aristocratic service in the Carolingian period, by the 11th century and continuing into the 13th century, the lay (secular) public in France—both nobles and peasants—was largely illiterate, except for (at least to the end of the 12th century) members of the great courts and, in the south, smaller noble families.
 This situation began to change in the 13th century, where there were literate members of the French nobility like Guillaume de Lorris, Geoffrey of Villehardouin (sometimes referred to as Villehardouin), and Jean de Joinville (sometimes referred to as Joinville).
 Similarly, with the outpouring of French vernacular literature from the 12th century on (chanson de geste, chivalric romance, troubadour and trouvère poetry, etc.), French eventually became the "international language of the aristocracy".